User permission framework

 Room-level user permissions

-Room-level permissions are related to messaging, files sending and task management.
-For users in all group rooms, participants of specific rooms and individually per specific room participant the following actions can be disabled:
+Room-level permissions are related to messaging, collaboration in the room, and its appearance.
+They are set for users in all group chat rooms, participants of specific rooms, and individually per specific room participant.

 • Creating text messages